Weapons of Class Destruction: Production

 Series creator Rob Thomas did not intend for Veronica and Logan to become a couple.

 The episode was written by Jed Seidel and directed by John Kretchmer.
-This episode mark's Seidel's fifth and final writing credit for the series, after "Meet John Smith", "The Girl Next Door", "Silence of the Lamb", and "Mars vs. Mars".
+This episode marks Seidel's fifth and final writing credit for the series, after "Meet John Smith", "The Girl Next Door", "Silence of the Lamb", and "Mars vs. Mars".
 In addition, this episode is the second directing credit for Kretchmer, after "Silence of the Lamb."

 The episode also explains the departure of journalism teacher Mallory Dent (Sydney Tamiia Poitier), who made her last appearance in "The Girl Next Door", also introducing Dent's replacement, Geena Stafford, who is subsequently fired in the same episode.
 The episode introduces a romantic relationship between Veronica and Logan through their first kiss.
 Originally, Veronica and Logan were not intended to be a couple.
 At PaleyFest 2014, series creator Rob Thomas stated that "The truth is, we never had any intention at all for Logan to end up with Veronica.
 [Dohring] was hired to be the obligatory psychotic jackass.
 In the writers' room, sitting around watching dailies, we would all gather around, and it was like, 'We want to watch that.
 We want to watch those two onscreen together.'"
 However, Dohring and Bell found out the plan for the two characters around the filming of "Return of the Kane" or "The Girl Next Door".